 - you are receiving Universal Credit, Working Tax Credit, income-based Employment and Support Allowance, income-based Jobseeker’s Allowance, Income Support, Housing Benefit, or Pension Credit

-If you do not qualify for the main Test and Trace support payment scheme you may be entitled under our discretionary scheme if you:
+If you are not in receipt of one of the above benefits you may be entitled under our discretionary scheme if you:

 - are in receipt of Council Tax Support